 Litigation services provided by barristers

-Of the range of Legal Services barristers provide, their specialist advocacy skills in a courtroom setting is a defining skillset and attribute of members of The Bar of Ireland.
+Of the range of Legal Services barristers provide, their specialist advocacy skills in a courtroom setting is a defining skillset and attribute.

 - Barristers are independent of the Court and other interests, to ensure that clients are exclusively advocated for.